Mercy Health (fka Catholic Health Partners)

 Plaintiffs also allege, in the alternative, that if the Mercy Plans are church plans, then Defendants have violated state law in the operation of the Plans.

 On July 21, 2016 the case was consolidated with the Lupp v.
 Mercy Health action.
 The Master Consolidated Complaint was filed in the In re Mercy Health ERISA Litigation on September 14, 2017.
-Magistrate Judge Bowman preliminarily approved a proposed settlement on August 8, 2018 and a fairness hearing is scheduled for November 28, 2018.
+Magistrate Judge Bowman granted final approval of the settlement on November 28, 2018.